 From Paris, Lyon, Marseille or other major European cities, the SNCF network and high-speed trains take you directly to Rennes, Brest or Saint-Malo.

-For a city-trip that's both rejuvenating and cultural, take a stroll through the Opal Coast villages visit the Loire castles de Bretagne, taste pancakes and cider Brittany, explore the wild coast trails or discover the history of Mont-Saint-Michel from the train.
+For a city-trip that's both rejuvenating and cultural, you can take a stroll through the Opal Coast villages visit the Loire castles de Bretagne, taste pancakes and cider Brittany, explore the wild coast trails or discover the history of Mont-Saint-Michel from the train.